vaishnaviinit/sign_language/README.md

 We believe technology should be accessible to everyone.

-SignBridge aims to bridge the communication gap between sign language users and the broader community, creating a more connected and inclusive world through the power of AI.
+SignSync aims to bridge the communication gap between sign language users and the broader community, creating a more connected and inclusive world through the power of AI.

 ---